-A sense of place: The built environment has a tremendous influence on our everyday engagement not only with buildings, but also with institutions and with other individuals.
+A sense of place: I am drawn to study the different ways that people make sense of place rhetorically.
+As such, I am interested in how maps are created, how planners and urban designers conceptualize spaces, and how everyday citizens use spaces in ways that give them a sense of place.
 My work explores the connection between rhetoric and place in order to provide us with a greater understanding of how spaces are made and experienced — from both the perspectives of experts and users.

 Professional Communication: I am also interested in the needs of students in STEM fields learning to become professional communicators.
 My research takes into account the institutional structures that need to be created and maintained to provide students with such experiences, as well as the friction that can arise from asking students to become “more professional.”

-Digital Stewardship: Digital stewardship involves more than simply maintaining a web presence or using digital technology in a classroom setting.
-In effect, digital stewardship comes with its own set of rhetorical choices that need to be carefully considered with various different stakeholders in mind.
+Digital Stewardship: Whether exploring GIS, Google SketchUp, or social media platforms, I see it important to learn about the affordances of digital technologies in professional and technical settings.
 My work looks at how digital tools can be deployed communally –whether that be in coordination with other classes, with other administrators, or with other users– in hopes of creating artifacts that carry more participatory weight that those constructed from a top-down perspective.

 Feel free to read about my current and previous research projects